Salt (cryptography): Example

 The salt and hash are then stored in the database.
 To later test if a password a user enters is correct, the same process can be performed on it (appending that user's salt to the password and calculating the resultant hash): if the result does not match the stored hash, it could not have been the correct password that was entered.

 In practice, a salt is usually generated using a cryptographically secure pseudorandom number generator (CSPRNG).
 CSPRNGs are designed to produce unpredictable random numbers which can be alphanumeric.
 While generally discouraged due to lower security, some systems use timestamps or simple counters as a source of salt.
 Sometimes, a salt may be generated by combining a random value with additional information, such as a timestamp or user-specific data, to ensure uniqueness across different systems or time periods.

 Common mistakes

 Salt re-use

 Using the same salt for all passwords is dangerous because a precomputed table which simply accounts for the salt will render the salt useless.
+However, see Pepper.

 Generation of precomputed tables for databases with unique salts for every password is not viable because of the computational cost of doing so.
 But, if a common salt is used for all the entries, creating such a table (that accounts for the salt) then becomes a viable and possibly successful attack.

 Because salt re-use can cause users with the same password to have the same hash, cracking a single hash can result in other passwords being compromised too.